-Annapurna base camp trekking is also one of the most famous trekking destinations in Nepal for family visitors with 7 to 9-10 year kids, Annapurna Base Camp (ABC) trekking start from Nayapul after drive from Pokhara, there are many interesting sites for toddler along the trip, swimming at starting day of the trip in Mata rivers, after reaching each camp, visit the Local villages play with local kids, introductions – interact with them, learn about their childhood, during the day most of the hiking is in the jungle, sunny shadow. more energy for kids to hike, if lucky some time able to see long tail Languor Money group and Himalayan birds Danphe.
+Annapurna base camp trekking is also one of the most famous trekking destinations in Nepal for family visitors with 7 to 9-10 year kids, Annapurna Base Camp (ABC) trekking starts from Nayapul after drive through tourist bus from Pokhara, there are many interesting sites for toddler along the trip, swimming at starting day of the trip in Mata rivers, after reaching each camp, visit the Local villages play with local kids, introductions – interact with them, learn about their childhood, during the day most of the hiking is in the jungle, sunny shadow. more energy for kids to hike, if lucky some time able to see long tail Langur Money group and Himalayan birds Danphe.

-Tips for Family Trekkers to Annapurna base camp
+Tips for Family Visitor to Annapurna base camp

 Take care of children’s food and diet, as their bodies are quite sensitive to different varieties of food.